For 2021 we will be dancing our ‘Distanced Dancing Suite’ of dances and dancing as a mixed team.

 In more usual times we are comprised of three teams: The Shrewsbury Lasses, The Bull & Pump Morris Men and Shrewsbury Clog.

 Dressed in green waistcoats, white shirts, brown breeches and green socks, The Shrewsbury Bull & Pump Morris Men took their inspiration for the colours of their kit from the Shropshire fields and hedgerows in spring.

-We dance vigourous stick dances based on traditions from the Welsh Borders, as well as some more traditional Cotswold Morris and Sword dances.
+We dance vigorous stick dances based on traditions from the Welsh Borders, as well as some more traditional Cotswold Morris.
 See Our Dances for more information.

 The Shrewsbury Lasses